-Ignacio Torras and Luis Roger (Photo by Jenn Duncan)
+Ignacio Torras and chef Luis Roger have opened MAD in River Oaks District for takeout, offering menu items from both BCN and MAD.
+(Photo by Jenn Duncan)

 Arroz de calamares, almejas y Shishito (Photo by Julie Soefer)

 Cigala tio Pepe (Photo by Julie Soefer)

 Chic lighting inside MAD (Photo by Julie Soefer)

 Green tea service (Photo by Julie Soefer)

 Chistorra a la Sidra (Photo by Julie Soefer)